 This is possibly the greatest difference between golfers who improve and golfers who don’t.

 Have 1-2 practice swings between every shot you hit at the golf driving range.
 With each practice swing emphasise the swing principle you’re trying to change.
 Embed that movement into a simple feeling you can use on your next shot.
 This is known as kinaesthetic learning.

 Attempt to hit each golf shot with this feeling, then reflect and go through the process again.
 This is how you will learn how to control the golf ball and your golf swing.
-This is the secret to accelerating your learning whilst hitting less balls.
+This is the secret to accelerating your learning whilst hitting fewer balls.

 Part 3 – Play a skills game

 With your last 20 golf balls I strongly suggest you play a skills game.
 I have included many examples of skills games in previous posts – for a starting point you can read this piece, with three great long game skills games.

 If you don’t have time to jump to another article, below is a simple example of a golf driving range skills game I created my friend Tom.

 Tom is in the early stages of his golfing development and I wanted a simple but great way for him to track his progress.
 Skills games also help you transfer your skill onto the golf course.